-- 2.1 The Group and the Company incurred a net loss of RM26,554,566/- and RM17,565,828/- respectively for the financial year ended 31 December 2018.
-As at 31 December 2018, the current liabilities of the Group and of the Company exceeded its current assets by RM1,554,700/- and RM117,907/- respectively.
-The Group and the Company also recorded a deficit in shareholders' fund of RM1,554,700/- and RM117,907/- respectively. - 2.2 A listed issuer triggers any of the Prescribed Criteria in Paragraph 2.1(a) to (e) of Practice Note 17 is required to comply with the provision of Paragraph 8.04 of Chapter 8.
-As at date of this report, the Group reported a deficit in shareholders' fund, where it triggers the Prescribed Criteria in Paragraph 2.1(a) of Practice Note 17. - 2.3 There exists material uncertainty on the outcome of the Group's legal suits with several Plaintiffs for claims as disclosed in Note 28 to the financial statements.
+- 2.1 The Group and the Company incurred a net loss of approximately RM2,457,106/- and RM180,144/- respectively for the financial period ended 30 September 2019.
+As at 30 September 2019, the current liabilities of the Group and of the Company exceeded its current assets by approximately RM4,176,010/- and RM462,255/- respectively.
+The Group and the Company also recorded a deficit in shareholders' fund of approximately RM4,011,806/- and RM298,051/- respectively. - 2.2 On 25 October 2019, the Company announced that it was classified as an affected listed issuer pursuant to Paragraph 2.1 (a) and (d) of Practice Note 17 ("PN 17") under the Main Market Listing Requirements of Bursa Malaysia Securities.
+The Company is required to submit a proposed regularisation plan for the Group and the Company ("the Regularisation Plan") to the relevant authorities and to implement the Regularisation Plan within the stipulated timeframe. - 2.3 Material uncertainty on the outcome of the Group's legal suits with several Plaintiffs for claims as disclosed in Note 24 to the financial statements exists.

-As disclosed in Note 2.1 to the financial statements, the financial statements of the Group and of the Company have been prepared on the assumption that the Group and the Company will continue as going concerns.
+As disclosed in Note 2.1 to the financial statements, the financial statements of the Group and of the Company have been prepared on the assumption that the Group and the Company will continue as going concern.
 The going concern assumption is highly dependent on:-

-- (i) The Group and the Company achieving sustainable and viable operations; - (ii) The Group and the Company generating adequate cash flows for its operating activities. - (iii) The timing and successful formulation and implementation of the Regularisation Plan; and - (iv) The outcome of the legal suits adjudged in favour of the Group.
+- (i) The ability of the Group and of the Company in achieving sustainable and viable operations; - (ii) The ability of the Group and of the Company in generating adequate cash flows for its operating activities; - (iii) The timing and successful formulation and implementation of the Regularisation Plan; and - (iv) The outcome of the legal suits adjudged in favour of the Group.

 In the event that these are not materialised, the Group and the Company may be unable to realise their assets and discharge their liabilities in the normal course of business.
 In view of the matters mentioned above, there are material uncertainties that may cast significant doubt on the ability of the Group and of the Company to continue as going concern.
-Accordingly, we are unable to obtain sufficient appropriate audit evidence to ascertain the appropriateness of the preparation of the financial statements of the Group and of the Company on a going concern basis.
+Accordingly, we were unable to obtain sufficient appropriate audit evidence to ascertain the appropriateness of the preparation of the financial statements of the Group and of the Company on a going concern basis.